-Application for the below wine label was accepted with the endorsement that it would only be used in respect of wines produced from grapes primarily from the Tanunda area.
+Application for the wine label was accepted with the endorsement that it would only be used in respect of wines produced from grapes primarily from the Tanunda area.
 The application was opposed by B. Seppelt & Sons Ltd and Tucker Seabrook (Aust) Pty Ltd.

 The opponent submitted that the CHATEAU TANUNDA brand of premium wine and brandy had acquired such a reputation in Australia that ‘[t]he word TANUNDA has therefore transcended the geographical connotation of being the name of the small township in the Barossa Valley in which the property known as ‘Chateau Tanunda’ is located’.